Merck Manual

 VIEW PROFESSIONAL VERSION

-• Septic abortions cause chills, fever, vaginal discharge, vaginal bleeding, and a rapid heart rate typically within 2 days after an abortion or a miscarriage.
+• Septic abortion causes chills, fever, vaginal discharge, vaginal bleeding, and a rapid heart rate, typically within 2 days after an abortion or a miscarriage.

-• Blood cultures are done to identify the microorganism causing the infection and thus help doctors choose the appropriate antibiotics.
+• A pelvic examination is done; blood cultures are done to identify the microorganisms causing the infection and thus help doctors choose the appropriate antibiotics.

-• The contents of the uterus are removed as soon as possible, and the infection is treated with antibiotics.
+• Pregnancy tissue in the uterus must be removed as soon as possible; the infection is treated with antibiotics.

-Septic abortions may develop when fragments from the pregnancy remain in the uterus after an abortion or a miscarriage and become infected.
-Septic abortion is a medical emergency and can result in serious problems or death in the mother.
+Septic abortion may develop when pregnancy tissue remains in the uterus after an abortion or a miscarriage and becomes infected.
+Septic abortion is a medical emergency and can result in serious problems or death in a pregnant woman.

 Symptoms of Septic Abortion